bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 frameworks for the [Vim](https://www.vim.org) and [Neovim](https://neovim.io)
 editors.

-So many choices is both a benefit and curse; the benefit being that the savy Vim user can craft a configuration specific to their need, the curse, especially for a novice, is the classic [paradox of choice](https://whatis.techtarget.com/definition/paradox-of-choice), where to start and what to choose?
+So many choices is both a benefit and curse; the benefit being that the savvy Vim user can craft a configuration specific to their need, the curse, especially for a novice, is the classic [paradox of choice](https://whatis.techtarget.com/definition/paradox-of-choice), where to start and what to choose?